-This Smoky Bacon Potato Soup is the ideal comfort food for cool weather.
-It’s delightfully smoky from the bacon and smoked paprika, and hearty and savoury from the potatoes, onions and garlic.
+This Smoky Bacon Potato Soup is the perfect comfort food for cool weather.
+It’s cozy and smoky from the bacon and smoked paprika, and hearty and savoury from the potatoes, onions and garlic.
 Curl up with a bowl of this soup tonight.

 (PS – check out our super helpful stocking up posts: Stock Your Pantry on a Dime , Stock Your Freezer on a Dime, and Stock your Fridge on a Dime.)

 Step by Step Instructions – Smoky Bacon Potato Soup

 Chop half a package (roughly half a pound) of bacon into small pieces.
 Fry in large pot over medium-high heat until crispy.

 Tip: (For vegetarian option, omit the bacon and start with the next step, but using 2 tbsp olive oil or butter to saute vegetables in.)

 Dice two onions into fairly small pieces.
 Mince five cloves of garlic and around 1 teaspoon of fresh thyme (or you can use 1/2 teaspoon of dried thyme).